Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 3. As a First Time Visitor, I want to be able to know exactly how I can contact the pharmacies, be it online or at their stores.

 4. As a First Time Visitor, I want to know where each pharmacy is based to see if there is one close to where I live.

+5. As a First Time Visitor, I want to be able to choose a service and make an appointment at my chosen branch.

 • Returning Visitor Goals